 - Parka or equivalent snow jacket

 - One or two pairs of wool socks.
 I love smart wool because it’s light to pack but keeps you warm!
-Just make sure your feet have enough room to move around to stay warm.
-I was incorrectly wearing too many pairs of socks one day in an attempt to stay warm and cut off my circulation!
+Just make sure you aren’t cutting off the circulation in your feet by wearing too many layers of socks – I did this accidently!

 - Good waterproof winter boots.
 I love Sorels!

 - Warm gloves, hat, and a scarf.
 I highly recommend a buff that you can pull up to cover your face.
 It was my favorite accessory in Yellowknife!

-If you don’t have all of this gear or can’t bring it with you, don’t worry.
-Most tour agencies in town will rent you the proper clothing.
+Don’t worry if you don’t have all of this gear or can’t bring it with you.
+Most tour agencies in town will rent it to you!

 How to get to Yellowknife

-The easiest way to get to Yellowknife is to fly in.
-The airport is small but it has daily flights in and out.
-If you are flying internationally you will likely connect in either Vancouver, Calgary, or Edmonton.
-Search on Skyscanner to find the cheapest flights to Yellowknife.
+The easiest way to get to Yellowknife is to fly.
+The airport is small, but it has daily flights in and out.
+If you are flying internationally, you will likely connect in either Vancouver, Calgary, or Edmonton.

-While it’s possible to go on a road trip to Yellowknife this is going to take you a long time and weather conditions can be volatile.
-It’s 16 hours from Edmonton, Alberta which is already quite far North!
+While it’s possible to go on a road trip to Yellowknife, this will take you a long time and weather conditions can be volatile.
+It’s 16 hours from Edmonton, Alberta which is already quite far north.

 You’ll want to spend at least a few nights in Yellowknife to maximize your chances of seeing the northern lights.
 Don’t worry about getting bored during the day; there are plenty of other activities in Yellowknife to keep you occupied!

-Yellowknife if the capital city of the Northwest Territories with a population of just under 20,000.
+Yellowknife is the capital city of the Northwest Territories, with a population of just under 20,000.
 Although it’s a small city, there’s a lot to do here in both the summer and winter months.
-The tourism industry is well-established, offering a variety of Yellowknife tours.

 Best Winter Activities in Yellowknife